 We hope What Meghan Wore will grow into a community of readers contributing thoughts and insight on Meghan’s fashion much like the community developed at What Kate Wore.

 The site’s primary purpose is style-related; a secondary aim is to focus on the charitable endeavors Meghan chooses to support.
 We hope to see readers sharing their knowledge about Meghan’s clothing and accessories.
 Respectful discourse on Meghan’s style is encouraged and healthy debate is welcomed.
 A discussion about the hemline on a skirt or a style of boots worn by Meghan isn’t just enjoyable, it can be educational.

 Trial and error over the years at What Kate Wore taught us that conversations about specific topics almost always deteriorate into arguments with political overtones.
-WMW is not the forum for conversation on the cost of Meghan’s wardrobe, Meghan’s politics, her background, her workload, whether or not she is expecting, or other unrelated topics.
+WMW is not the forum for conversation on the cost of Meghan’s wardrobe, Meghan’s politics, her background, her workload, or whether or not she is expecting.
 There are ways to approach sensitive topics; saying, “That doesn’t look like a $300 coat to me” is a far step from “I can’t believe she bought another new evening gown.”
 Likewise, saying “she looks just awful” is different from “I don’t care for the dress, it is really kind of awful.”
 In some cases, we’ll have time to edit a comment and delete the inappropriate text; you’ll know we have done so because the comment will have a notation saying ‘admin edit.’

 There will be many times when we agree to disagree.
 Doing so gracefully and with respect for other members of the community engenders discussion we all appreciate.
 Maintaining a respectful tone when sharing opinions is important.
 Comments referring to Meghan or others in derogatory terms will be deleted.
 That doesn’t mean we are here to rubber-stamp Meghan’s style choices.
 It’s recognizing the distinction between saying “That dress doesn’t seem to hang properly” or “I don’t think it’s a great look” and saying “She looks ridiculous!”
 If a comment is disrespectful, sarcastic, argumentative or otherwise inappropriate it will not be published.